raphaelameaume/fragment/docs/api/sketch.md

 ## Exports

 Fragment uses [named ESM exports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export).
-You can export multiple properties from your sketch entry point, and they will be automatically picked up at runtime.
+Multiple properties can be exported from the sketch entry point, and they will be automatically picked up at runtime.

 ### `load`